In 1997, Seattle primary school teacher Mary Kay Letourneau was convicted of raping sixth-grade student Vili Fualaau.

 Now 20 years after her trial, Letourneau’s life has been made into a two-hour confessional documentary by A&E Documentary, titled: Mary Kay Letourneau: Autobiography.

 Premiering just days after their 13th marriage anniversary on the 29th of May 2018, Letourneau said she wanted to set the ‘record straight’.
+It aired in Australia on Saturday on Foxtel.

 “Everybody wants to hear the story.
 Whether it’s because they want to analyse it or criticise it.
 It’s been 20 years but it’s still there.

 “I call it media carnage.
 Road kill.
-Blood.”
+Blood.

 The convicted rapist recalled missing her children’s birthdays and giving birth in prison before being forced to surrender her newborn.